OmengU/quap/documentation/documentation.typ

 ]
 The type has to be created in order to tell TypeScript which arguments of which types the function takes and what the return type of the function is.

 The Loader can then be used in the Component of the page by using the `useDataLoader` hook.
 This hook is provided by ReactRouter.
 Once received, the Quizzes are passed as a Prop to another Component, where the Quizzes are laid out in Cards in a Grid layout.
 Each of these Cards in turn is its own Component.
 There, the name and description, as well as the number of Questions is laid out in an appealing way.
-Each Card also contains three Buttons to start a Game, to edit a Quiz, and to delete a Quiz.
+Each Card also contains three Buttons to start a Game, edit a Quiz, and delete a Quiz.
 Two of these Buttons (Play, Delete) use Action Functions in order to execute #acr("API") calls.
 The Edit button redirects to the *Edit Quiz Page*.
 The Start Game button is defined like so:
 #code-snippet(caption: "Start Game Button")[
 ```tsx
 <Form method="post" action={`startgame/${id}`}>